Numeric estimation of resource requirements for a practical polarization-frame alignment scheme for QKD: Monte Carlo numerical simulations

 \section{Monte Carlo numerical simulations}

-To determine the performance characteristics of the alignment protocol, we conduct a series of numerical simulations incorporating a Haar-distributed random unitary $\hat U$, stochastic count generation, the characterization (tomography) and compensation (optimization) components of the protocol, virtual compensating wave plate operations, and resulting fidelity assessment.
-Using this, we perform a large number of Monte Carlo simulations of the protocol in both forward and reversed configurations.
+To determine the performance characteristics of the alignment scheme, we conduct a series of numerical simulations incorporating a Haar-distributed random unitary $\hat U$, stochastic count generation, the characterization (tomography) and compensation (optimization) components of the scheme, virtual compensating wave plate operations, and resulting fidelity assessment.
+Using this, we perform a large number of Monte Carlo simulations of the scheme in both forward and reversed configurations.

-For QKD, the primary goal is reducing the quantum bit error ratio (QBER), $E$, which quantifies the ratio of unexpected measurement outcomes to the total (within each basis relevant for QKD), and is used to determine the security of the channel.
+For QKD, the primary goal is reducing the quantum bit error ratio (QBER), $E$, which quantifies the ratio of unexpected measurement outcomes to the total (within each basis relevant for QKD), and is used to determine the security of the channel~\cite{Scarani2009}.
 A lower QBER allows the bandwidth of key distribution to be increased, while a high QBER can cause the QKD protocol to be aborted with no secure key generated.
 The QBER is intimately related to the fidelities of the received states---specifically, $E = 1 - \sum_n F_n / 4$, where $F_n$ is the measured fidelity of the received state $\hat{\rho}_n$ against the expected $\ket{\phi_n}$.
-In the context of our compensation algorithm, it is straightforward to show that the QBER $E$ and cost function $C$ are linearly related, with minimal $C$ implying minimal $E$, so long as $\hat{\rho}'_n$ is a sufficiently accurate estimate of $\hat{\rho}_n$.
+In the context of our compensation algorithm, it is straightforward to show that the QBER $E$ and cost function $C$ are linearly related, with minimal $C$ implying minimal $E$, so long as $\hat{\rho}'_n$ is an accurate estimate of $\hat{\rho}_n$.

-We quantify the polarization alignment protocol's performance from our simulation results using the mean predicted QBER, $\bar{E}$, of the nominal (ideal) signal states after the application of the channel unitary $\hat U$ followed by the compensation unitary $\hat V(\vec{\theta})$.
+We quantify the polarization alignment scheme's performance from our simulation results using the mean predicted QBER, $\bar{E}$, of the nominal (ideal) signal states after the application of the channel unitary $\hat U$ followed by the compensation unitary $\hat V(\vec{\theta})$.
 With this definition, this ``residual'' QBER is zero for perfect compensation, regardless of the actual intrinsic signal fidelity $F_\mathcal{S}$.
 We independently vary the number of detected photons $N$ and the intrinsic signal fidelity $F_\mathcal{S}$.
-Our results are calculated from $2^{24} \approx \SI[mode=text]{16.8}{\mega{} samples}$ of the Monte Carlo simulation for each of a total 468 configurations.
+Our results are calculated from $2^{24} \approx \SI[mode=text]{16.8}{\mega{} samples}$ of the Monte Carlo simulation (ensuring thorough convergence) for each of a total 468 configurations.
 From these results we obtain very good estimates of the expected mean residual QBERs and their standard deviations.